rapidsai/cucim/CONTRIBUTING.md

 ```
 This will switch the CuPy dependency to one based on CUDA 12.x instead of 11.x.

-The wheel can then be build using.
+The wheel can then be built using:

 ```bash
 python -m pip wheel python/cucim/ -w dist -vvv --no-deps --disable-pip-version-check